 You’ll need to work with your care team to define what is an acceptable range of your blood sugar while riding a motorcycle.
-It will likely be more liberal than when you’re off the bike.
-I tend to be less aggressive treating small highs and more aggressive in treating every lows.
+It may likely be more liberal than when you’re off the bike.
+I tend to be less aggressive treating small highs and more aggressive in treating lows.
 That effectively increases my margin of error while on the bike.
-The Dexcom however helps me overtreat or under dose.
+The Dexcom, however, helps me overtreat or under dose.

 I remember reading the warnings on my first set of heated gear.
 It specifically states that people with diabetes should not use this gear.
 My hunch is the main concern is for those who don’t have great circulation or sensation.
 Heated gear does get hot.
 Left unchecked, it can burn the skin.
 It is critical to have a long sleeve T-shirt underneath any heated gear.
 The T-shirt provides a buffer between you and the heating elements.

 The other side effect I noticed (again for me) is that my blood sugar would rise while using the heated gear.
 I’m not sure if it’s the drying effect from the heating elements but I find I need a touch more insulin as well as continuing to drink water.
 If I don’t drink water, blood sugar becomes significantly more difficult to control with insulin.